-Learning French in Medieval England is a collaborative project between the Department for Modern Languages and the Digital Humanities centre, both based at the University of Exeter.
+Learning French in Medieval England is a collaborative project between the Department for Modern Languages and Cultures and the Digital Humanities centre, both based at the University of Exeter.

 Thomas Hinton (Modern Languages)

 is Senior Lecturer in Medieval French at the University of Exeter, and Principal Investigator on the Learning French in Medieval England

 project.
 He has worked on the Tretiz

 since 2013, and has published on both the text’s literary potential

 attributed to Bibbesworth.
 As part of the project, he is also investigating the relationship between the Tretiz